Scroll Top

 • Several tyrosine kinase genes (FGFR-1, -2, -3, -4, VEGFR-1, -2, PDGFR-A, -B) have been found to be mutated or amplified in a small percentage (1-7%) of ACC tumors (Ho et al., 2013, Ross et al., 2014, Stephens et al., 2013 and Ho et al., 2019).
 Mutations in c-KIT are rare in ACC tumors (Moskaluk et al., 2010).

-• Computational analysis of biological pathways disrupted by either chromosomal rearrangement or somatic mutation suggests that altered FGF signaling is observed in a high percentage of ACCs (15/25 tumors; Rettig et al., 2016).
+• Computational analysis of biological pathways disrupted by chromosomal rearrangement or somatic mutation suggests that altered FGF signaling is observed in a high percentage of ACCs (15/25 tumors; Rettig et al., 2016).

 RNA/protein